 The results can be reported in the same manner as other information in a Cradle database.
-They can also be graphed.
-The graphs will typically show the values of specified characteristics along a path through the model, termed a thread.
+They can typically show the values of specified characteristics along a path through the model, termed a thread.
 Each graph will show any constraints applied from the system requirements and the effect of the constraints on the analysis results.
 The data in such graphs can be exported to CSV.